mrchaosbude/TwitchDropsMiner-/README.md

 `--telegram-chat-id` flags can be provided to forward mined drop notifications to a Telegram bot; add `--telegram-thread-id` for Telegram forum topics.

+The wrapper now also writes a `cli_wrapper_settings.json` file next to the standard `settings.json`.
+It is created automatically on the first launch and can be edited to set default values for common options (for example enabling `--log` or pre-configuring the Telegram token and chat ID).
+Any command-line flag you pass still takes precedence over what is stored in the file, so you can temporarily override the saved defaults when needed.

 ### Pictures:

 ![Main](https://user-images.githubusercontent.com/4180725/164298155-c0880ad7-6423-4419-8d73-f3c053730a1b.png)